beaconsproject/hydrology_explorer/docs/user_guide.md

 ### Add display elements (OPTIONAL)

 This section allows users to add a maximum of three layers to the map for visualization purposes only.
 Additional layers can be uploaded as Shapefiles or as layers from a GeoPackage.
-These layers will not be included in the analysis.
-Layers will appear on the map using their original names, and colors are assigned as indicated in the side panel.
+Layers will appear on the map using their original names (max 25 characters).

 ### Select AOI

 Select your area of interest (AOI) on which you want to evaluated the upstream and downstream area.
 The app offers two options:

 1. **Upload an AOI**  - Can be either a ShapeFile or a GeoPackage.
-In order to generate upstream and downstream area, the uploaded polygon must completely overlay the study area.
+In order to generate upstream and downstream area, the uploaded polygon must fall fully within the study area. **[Question - would it be worth adding a clip function here? clip AOI to the study area?]**
-Once uploaded, users can optionally edit the AOI boundary using the catchments layer.
-Add how the app assigns catchments to the AOI.
-If the user uploads an AOI can they modify the boundary by adding catchments?
+Once uploaded, users can edit the AOI boundary by selecting catchments. **Add how the app assigns catchments to the AOI.**

 2. **Select a set of catchments on the map** - This option allows users to interactively select catchments by clicking directly on the map.
 All selected catchments are then combined to form a new area of interest (AOI) for analysis.

-Note: The upstream and downstream area won't be computed beyond the extent of the provided catchments layer.
+Note: The upstream and downstream area will not be computed beyond the extent of the provided catchments layer.

 ### Generate upstream and downstream